Vaccinium corymbosum: Cultivation

 Many wild species of Vaccinium are thought to have been cultivated by Native Americans for thousands of years, with intentional crop burnings in northeastern areas being apparent from archeological evidence.
 V. corymbosum, being one of the species likely used by these peoples, was later studied and domesticated in 1908 by Elizabeth Coleman White and Frederick Vernon Coville.
-It went on to become the most common commercially grown blueberry in North America.
+It became commonly cultivated as a fresh fruit crop in the 20th century and the most common commercially grown blueberry in North America.

 It is also cultivated as an ornamental plant for home and wildlife gardens and natural landscaping projects.
 The soil pH must be very acidic (4.5 to 5.5).
+It can be used as an ornamental hedge.

 Cultivars

-Some common cultivar varieties are listed here, grouped by approximate start of the harvest season:
+Dozens of commercial cultivars exist.
+Some common examples are listed here, grouped by approximate start of the harvest season: